luparral/appointments/README.md

 - `startDateTime` should be ISO Date, and it should take into account the timeZoneCode.
 - `duration` should be an ISO Duration.
 Maybe there is some library to transform from minutes to this format.
-- Take a closer look to error handling, exception throwing and catching and also logging.
+- Take a closer look to error handling, exception throwing and catching, and also logging.